flootr/peew/README.md

 #### Element.findText(match)

-'findText()' finds the text for the first direct child of the current element with name matching 'name'
+`findText()` finds the text for the first direct child of the current element with name matching 'name'

 #### Element.iter(match)